Centres & SPOKEs

 SPOKEs

-"SPecialised Outreach and Knowledge Enterprises (SPOKE)"
+"SPecialised Outreach and Knowledge Establishment (SPOKE)"

-SPOKEs across the continent will showcase how solutions can be deployed in practical, real-world applications and provide the ground training, capacity building and support for farmers and their communities from designing sustainable community cooling and cold-chain solutions, developing financeable business models, through to the day-to-day operations and Post-harvest Management, as well as developing the network of skilled engineers to support equipment installation and maintenance.
+SPOKEs across the continent will showcase how solutions can be deployed in practical, real-world applications and provide on the ground training, capacity building and support for farmers and their communities from designing sustainable community cooling and cold-chain solutions, developing financeable business models, through to the day-to-day operations and Post-harvest Management, as well as developing the network of skilled engineers to support equipment installation and maintenance.

 SPOKEs can be sector specific (fish, dairy, etc.) according to the country’s need and to build up a network of expertise to cross-fertilise.
 A SPOKE will have the following elements:

-The knowledge and training site
+1. The knowledge and training site

 This will cascade out the training developed and tested at ACES and/or ACCI into market through on the ground training to farmers as well foundation courses, etc. There will be technology demonstrations to support training.
 The team will also be able to provide on-going support and advice.

-Policy
+2. Policy

 The knowledge and training site will facilitate an environment for collaboration between the industry, governments, academia and development institutions.
 Additionally, the program will offer training sessions designed for policy-makers while emerging technologies can be showcased.

-Model CCH
+3. Model CCH

 Model CCH where an operational CCH is established based on the results of the needs assessment and first TBYB deployment.
 This will be in use by a community but is subsidized, so can be used for demonstration and training to other farmer communities and also to test new equipment.
 It can also act as an outreach base for training, mentoring and even technical support.
 (Knowledge and Training site and Model CCH can be co-located).

-“Try Before You Buy” (TBYB)
+4. “Try Before You Buy” (TBYB)

-Free-of-charge basic cold-chain equipment (pre-cooling, aggregation and cold staging (storage) at community level and temperature-controlled vehicle) lent to farmer communities and co-operatives to enable them to test their business plan, validate their business model and allow their farmers to experience the value of cold-chain before
+Free-of-charge basic cold-chain equipment (pre-cooling, aggregation and cold staging (storage) at community level and temperature-controlled vehicle) lent to farmer communities and co-operatives to enable them to test their business plan, validate their business model and allow their farmers to experience the value of cold-chain before.

 • Farmers – (for example) making a financial commitment to a co-operative (even of a few dollars)